 - Keep a searcher’s intent in mind.

-You’re all set with the topic outline (pillars and clusters), now sort out which topics you need to work on first and which can be kept for later.
-Prioritize based on:
+You’re all set with the topic outline (pillars and clusters); now, sort out which topics you need to work on first and which can be kept later.

 - Business – product/feature announcements or releases